-- 3.26 No protected or otherwise species were recorded on site or are considered likely to occur within the development footprint. - 3.27 The wider site is expected to be used to some extent for foraging and commuting by bats but there is no potential for roosting, as there are no buildings on site and no trees large enough to support bat roosts.
+- 3.26 No protected or otherwise species were recorded or are considered likely to occur within the site boundaries. - 3.27 The wider site is expected to be used to some extent for foraging and commuting by bats but there is no potential for roosting, as there are no buildings on site and no trees large enough to support bat roosts.

-- 3.28 There were no signs of badger setts or signs of activity within the development footprint although the site provides extensive habitat suitable for foraging and the later presence of badgers cannot be totally ruled out. - 3.29 No great crested newts were recorded during the site survey or are considered likely to occur on site.
-It is reasonable to assume therefore that the proposed development will result in no likely adverse impact upon great crested newts. - 3.30 With respect to breeding birds, whilst no Schedule 1 species such as barn owl were recorded, all birds are protected in general terms during the breeding season so any site works which may affect potential breeding sites should avoid the breeding season (February to July inclusive) and any unavoidable loss of breeding habitat should be compensated for by provision of proprietary breeding boxes sited in appropriate locations on completion of site works.
+- 3.28 There were no signs of badger setts or signs of activity although the site provides extensive habitat suitable for foraging and the later presence of badgers cannot be totally ruled out. - 3.29 No great crested newts were recorded during the site survey or are considered likely to occur on site.
+It is reasonable to assume therefore that continued usage of the site will result in no likely adverse impact upon great crested newts. - 3.30 With respect to breeding birds, whilst no Schedule 1 species such as barn owl were recorded, all birds are protected in general terms during the breeding season so any site works that may affect potential breeding sites should such as hedge cutting or removal of trees, should avoid the breeding season (February to July inclusive).